 - Outsourcing risk: Apex Group (NZ) has been appointed as administration manager for the Funds, which includes providing registry and fund accounting services.
 We have made this appointment to access the specialist skills of Apex Group (NZ).
-However, this does mean we are reliant on Apex Group (NZ) continuing to perform their functions (it could impact the Scheme if they fail to do so). - Operating risk: There is a risk of technological or other operational failure impacting on the Funds.
+However, this does mean we are reliant on Apex Group (NZ) continuing to perform their functions.
+It could impact the Scheme if they fail to do so. - Operating risk: There is a risk of technological or other operational failure impacting on the Funds.
 There is also the risk that our internal processes or systems are not adequate or that they fail.
 This may impact the operation of the Funds. - Key person risk: Pathfinder is a specialist fund manager and relies on its skilled staff.
-If some key staff left Pathfinder (or were unable to work), this may impact the operation of the Funds. - Suspension or deferral of redemptions: In normal circumstances an investment in a Fund can be redeemed.
-However, it is possible that redemptions may be deferred or suspended.
-This could happen, for example, if a Fund was unable to sell the underlying assets it holds, or if as a result of unusual events markets were not open for trading.
-Should this occur, it would mean you may not be able to redeem your units when you want to. - Change of law or regulatory risk: This relates to changes in legislation or regulation (or interpretation or application of these) in New Zealand or a country where the Funds invest.
+If some key staff left Pathfinder (or were unable to work), this may impact the operation of the Funds. - Extreme liquidity costs: The Funds currently have no buy/sell spreads which apply to investments.
+However, under extreme market conditions the underlying funds or asset transactions may become more expensive.
+In those circumstances, buy/sell spreads may be introduced and charged to investors withdrawing, investing or transferring into/from the Funds. - Change of law or regulatory risk: This relates to changes in legislation or regulation (or interpretation or application of these) in New Zealand or a country where the Funds invest.
 Any such change could have an adverse effect on the Funds, your investment and/or your after-tax returns. - Derivatives risk: Each Fund may use one or more strategies from time to time to mitigate (or "hedge") the risk of loss from underlying investments.
 Such strategies may include holding a higher proportion of assets in cash and the use of derivatives (such as futures and/or options).
 It is important to note that if the relevant market was to fall (1) there is no guarantee that protection strategies will be in place at the time, (2) the protection strategies can only ever help limit (but never eliminate) losses from a market fall and (3) these strategies may also give rise to a cost for a Fund.
-There is also a risk that using these strategies may mean the Fund does not participate (or does not fully participate) in rising markets. - Ethical investment risk: As an ethical investor our investible universe will be reduced by applying our exclusions.
-This means there will be profitable investments that we turn down because they do not comply with our ethical considerations.
-The flipside is that we believe investments complying with this policy may well be of higher quality.
-Higher quality companies are likely to be better long-term investments, with the added benefit of avoiding causing harm.
+There is also a risk that using these strategies may mean the Fund does not participate (or does not fully participate) in rising markets.

-6. Market indices
+Market indices

-We use Morningstar[®] Target Allocation Indexes for the purposes of reporting Fund returns in our fund updates.
-As at the date of this OMI, the market indices are also used to calculate the risk indicators for the Funds.
+We use Morningstar® Target Allocation Indexes for the purposes of reporting Fund returns in our fund updates.
+As at the date of this OMI, the market indices are also used to calculate the risk indicators for the Pathfinder KiwiSaver High Growth Fund.